sarabjeetsingh007/sarabjeetsingh007.github.io/_pages/about.md

   - /about.html
 ---

+**Actively looking for jobs**
-I am a forth year PhD student at The University of Utah, working under the supervision of [Prof. Rajeev Balasubramonian](https://www.cs.utah.edu/~rajeev/) in the [Utah Arch Research Group](https://arch.cs.utah.edu/).
+I am a fifth year PhD student at The University of Utah, working under the supervision of [Prof. Rajeev Balasubramonian](https://www.cs.utah.edu/~rajeev/) in the [Utah Arch Research Group](https://arch.cs.utah.edu/).
 My research interests are broadly in the areas of Hardware Security and at the intersection of Computer Architecture and Post Quantum Security.
 Particularly, my work focuses on designing *efficient memory integrity verification* and *hardware acceleration of lattice-based cryptography*, ranging from Key Establishments to Secure Machine Learning as a Service using Homomorphic Encryption.
 Learn more about me and my work by going through my Publications/CV pages.

 Recent News
 ======